GoogleCloudPlatform/pubsec-declarative-toolkit/docs/landing-zone-v2/README.md

 ### Client Landing Zone

 This section is made up of two packages [client-setup](../../solutions/client-setup/) and [client-landing-zone](../../solutions/client-landing-zone/).
 The client setup package prepares the Config Controller instances for the new client and creates the required service accounts and namespaces for the client to use.
-Both of these client packages must be installed using the [GitOps](#3-deploy-the-infrastructure-using-gitops) approach

 The `client-landing-zone` package deploys the clients Google Cloud resources, including folder structure, firewalls, and Shared Infrastructure (VPC).
 The deployment of these packages are repeated for each onboarded client.
 A client in these examples would be an a department or working group that needs isolation from other groups.